 Tried & True Favorites

-To serve the communities of both Duke University and Durham, the Washington Duke Inn & Golf Club first opened its doors in 1988.
-The Inn features beautiful terraces, an amazing golf course, indoor/outdoor meeting areas, conference rooms, and wedding spaces.
-From there, you can easily explore Duke’s picturesque campus and numerous visitor attractions – the Nasher Museum of Art, Sarah P. Duke Gardens, Duke Chapel, trails at Duke Forest, and the Duke Basketball Museum and Sports Hall of Fame to name a few – enjoyed by locals and travelers alike.
-There are plenty of great food options nearby, but The Fairview Dining Room or Bull Durham Bar located at WaDuke never disappoints.
+The Washington Duke Inn & Golf Club first opened its doors in 1988 to serve the communities of both Duke University and Durham.
+The Inn features beautiful terraces, a lush golf course, indoor/outdoor meeting areas, and conference and wedding spaces.
+From there, you can easily explore Duke’s picturesque campus and numerous visitor attractions – the Nasher Museum of Art, Sarah P. Duke Gardens, Duke Chapel, the trails through Duke Forest, and the Duke Basketball Museum and Sports Hall of Fame.
+There are plenty of great food options nearby, but The Fairview Dining Room and Bull Durham Bar located at WaDuke never disappoint.

-In a home originally built for the CEO of Liggett & Myers, Morehead Manor Bed & Breakfast opened to the public back in 1997.
-Refurbished with modern amenities, the Colonial Revival-style home is owned by innkeepers Daniel and Monica Edwards.
-The Manor is Durham’s oldest Black-owned lodging property and is located within walking distance of downtown, the Durham Bulls Athletic Park (DBAP), the Durham Performing Arts Center (DPAC), the American Tobacco Trail, and the historic Brightleaf District.
+Morehead Manor Bed & Breakfast, Durham’s oldest Black-owned lodging property, opened to the public back in 1997.
+Originally built for the CEO of Liggett & Myers Tobacco Co., the Colonial Revival-style home has been refurbished with modern amenities.
+Owned by innkeepers Daniel and Monica Edwards, it’s located within walking distance of downtown, the Durham Bulls Athletic Park (DBAP), the Durham Performing Arts Center (DPAC), the American Tobacco Trail, and the historic Brightleaf District.

 Boutique Stays at the Center of it All

-Conveniently located in the heart of downtown, Durham’s three boutique hotels each offer something unique, situated within just a block of one another.
-Park your car once and appreciate the walkability of downtown for a full weekend.
+Conveniently located in the heart of downtown, three of Durham’s boutique hotels offer something unique.
+Park your car and appreciate the walkability of downtown for an entire weekend.

-Stay at the 21c Museum Hotel and stroll through the thought-provoking contemporary art museum with a hand-crafted cocktail in hand after dining at the Counting House restaurant.
-On the National Register of Historic Places, the former bank building still has a vault you can explore in the basement.
+Stay at the 21c Museum Hotel and stroll through the thought-provoking contemporary art museum with a handcrafted cocktail in hand after dining at the Counting House restaurant.
+The former bank building is on the National Register of Historic Places and still has a vault you can explore in the basement.

-The Durham Hotel has a striking mid-century modern design and unbeatable views of the city at The Roof with original food and beverage menus.
-The Restaurant at The Durham is a new American restaurant that has received national acclaim for thoughtfully curated seasonal offerings.
-Coffee sodas served at The Coffee Shop are not to be missed before heading out to take on the day.
+The Durham Hotel has a striking mid-century modern design and unbeatable views of the city at its rooftop bar, The Roof at The Durham, which offers shared plates and thoughtfully designed beverages.
+The Restaurant at The Durham is a new American restaurant that has received national acclaim for thoughtfully curated seasonal dishes.
+Make sure to grab a signature coffee soda from the hotel’s coffee shop before heading out to take on the day.

-Featuring a rooftop pool and iconic blue façade and mid-century design, The Unscripted Hotel is the newest boutique hotel to open in Durham.
-Check their website and plan your staycation around one of the programmed evenings, like “Sounds of the Studio” every Friday and Saturday evening with local favorite DJs or weekly happy hours with specialty cocktails at The Studio.
+Unscripted Durham is the newest boutique hotel to open in the Bull City and features a rooftop pool, iconic blue façade and a mid-century design.
+Check the website and plan your staycation around one of the programmed evenings, like “Sounds of the Studio” every Friday and Saturday evening with favorite local DJs or weekly happy hours with specialty cocktails at The Studio.

-No matter which property you choose, you’ll be just a few steps away from many of Durham’s delicious and unique places to eat, plus one-of-a-kind arts and entertainment venues.
+When you stay at these properties, you're only a few steps away from many of Durham’s delicious and unique places to eat, plus one-of-a-kind arts and entertainment venues.
 Bookmark our Downtown Durham Walking Tour or Public Art & Inspiration Guide to explore the city when you have a few hours or a full afternoon.

 Escape the Bustle

-If you take a 15-minute drive north of downtown, you’ll find the historic Arrowhead Inn bed and breakfast positioned on six acres.
+Resting on six acres of gardens and lawns, the historic Arrowhead Inn Bed and Breakfast is just a 15-minute drive north of downtown.
 Reserve a room in the Manor House or escape to the Garden Cottage or secluded North Carolina Cabin.
-Further remove yourself from the downtown bustle by spending a morning or afternoon outdoors at nearby Eno River State Park, Lake Michie, Falls Lake, or at Historic Stagville – one of three state historic sites located in Durham County.
-By staying in Northern Durham, you’ll be close to a few local favorite restaurants including Bleu Olive, Gocciolina, Bullock’s Bar-B-Cue, and Picnic.
+Further remove yourself from the downtown bustle by spending a morning or afternoon outdoors at the nearby Eno River State Park, Lake Michie, Falls Lake, or at Historic Stagville – one of three state historic sites located in Durham County.
+Complete your stay by enjoying a meal at nearby favorite restaurants, including Bleu Olive, Gocciolina, Bullock’s Bar-B-Cue and Picnic.

 Want to find the perfect place to stay in Durham?
 We’ve got you covered.